PBertinJohannet/Mona/README.md

 ## No prelude.

 Mona does not support importing modules so you have to copy the basic prelude in your file.
+The interpreter needs some of these definitions to be exactly like that so don't try to change it.

 ```sig flip = forall a b c . (a -> b -> c) -> b -> a -> c;
 let flip = \f a b -> (f b) a;